colsondonohue/stockx_ticker/README.md

 ### So now I'm good to go?

 Probably.
-You may need to change the `command` line `index.coffee` if the path to you Node.js installation differs from my own.
+You may need to change the `command` line in `index.coffee` if the path to you Node.js installation differs from my own.
 You can also reduce the `refreshFrequency` if you crave more up to the minute sneaker prices.